Plumbing the Depths of the Upper Mississippi Valley:

 Pierre Lebeau, Lucy Eldersveld Murphy, and Robert C. Wiederaenders

 104 pages, maps, illustrations. | 2008

 Julien Dubuque, born in Quebec, received a grant in 1788 from the Mesquakie in northeastern Iowa that allowed him to operate for twenty-two years a rich vein of lead at the Peosta mine, later known as the Mines of Spain, located at the site of today’s city of Dubuque.

 The book presents a biography of Julien Dubuque by Robert Charles Wiederaenders.
-The section by Lucy Eldersveld Murphy brings out a usually unknown aspect of gender roles in the Mesquakie tribes involved in the exploitation of lead and describes the mining techniques used by the Native Americans and the increasing economic importance that lead mining assumed in the trade relations between Natives and Europeans.
-The documents in the appendix edited and translated by B. Pierre Lebeau, include the estate inventory, bills of sale, letters, etc. and offer details regarding Dubuque’s business activities and his relationships with other traders.
+The section by Lucy Eldersveld Murphy brings out an usually unknown aspect of gender roles in the Mesquakie tribes involved in the exploitation of lead and describes the mining techniques used by the Native Americans and the increasing economic importance that lead mining assumed in the trade relations between Natives and Europeans.
+The documents in the appendix, edited and translated by B. Pierre Lebeau, include the estate inventory, bills of sale, letters, etc. and offer details regarding Dubuque’s business activities and his relationships with other traders.

 Robert Charles Wiederaenders, a retired church archivist, received a graduate degree from the Lutheran School of Theology at Chicago after graduate studies in history.
-He is a long time member of the Center for French Colonial Studies and a member of the board of the Dubuque Historical Society.
+He was a long time member of the Center for French Colonial Studies and a member of the board of the Dubuque Historical Society.

 CFCS Members: $10.00 Non-Members: $13.00

 2 – 3 books, $5US for first book + $1US per additional book;